What is a Business Auto Loan?

 Sales Tax

-Depending on the loan and lender, the sales tax could get bundled into the loan amount.
+Depending on the loan and lender, the sales tax could be included in the loan amount.
 Other lenders will require you to pay the sales tax upfront, which could get quite expensive if you’re buying a fleet of business vehicles.
 Be sure to include sales tax in your budgeting plan.

 Fortunately, there are ways you can save on your business tax by utilizing depreciation deductions.